yea-hung/yea-hung/content/_index.md

 weight: "1"
 ---

 I am an epidemiologist at the [University of California, San Francisco](https://ucsf.edu) (UCSF).
-My research currently focuses on excess mortality associated with the COVID-19 pandemic.
+My research focuses on excess mortality associated with the COVID-19 pandemic.
 Previously, my work primarily involved HIV-related risk behaviors.

 I teach an introductory biostatistics course for UCSF's [Master of Science in Global Health program](https://globalhealthsciences.ucsf.edu/education/masters-program).
 In Winter 2019 and Fall 2019, I taught an introductory course on [R](https://r-project.org) for UCSF's [Department of Epidemiology and Biostatistics](https://epibiostat.ucsf.edu).